Gloria Trevi: Personal life

 Trevi married Armando Gómez, a lawyer, in 2009.
 She now lives in McAllen, Texas, with Gómez and her two sons.
 Trevi received the BMI President's Award on March 2, 2016, at the 23rd BMI Latin Awards for her impact on Latin pop.

-Arrest
+Child abuse allegations

-In 2000, Trevi, Andrade, and backup singer Maria Raquenel Portillo were arrested in Rio de Janeiro, Brazil, on charges of corrupting minors.
+In 2000, Trevi was arrested in Rio de Janeiro, Brazil, on charges of corrupting minors.
+Trevi's longtime manager, Sergio Andrade Sanchez, was accused of forcing sex on young girls who were among his teenage protégées.

 A year later, while in prison, Trevi announced that she was pregnant.
-The father was Andrade, according to DNA tests by Brazilian authorities (Trevi and her defense claimed that the results of the DNA test had been doctored).
-Trevi was cleared of the charges in 2004, due to lack of evidence, after spending four years and eight months in prison.
+The father was Andrade, according to DNA tests by Brazilian authorities; Trevi and her defense claimed that the results of the DNA test had been fabricated.
+Trevi was cleared of the charges in 2004 due to lack of evidence after spending four years and eight months in prison in Brazil and Mexico.
+In December 2023, Trevi sued her former manager for sexual abuse.